-So how do you travel around a country that is on its knees?
-The answer is not easily.
+So how do you travel around a country that is gripped with civil unrest?
+The simple answer: Not easily.

 Public transport and infrastructure basically left when the Belgians did decades ago.

-Congo is a country of pockets.
-Travellers have to make their way around any way they can, and usually it's not easy.
+DRC is a country of pockets.
+Travelers have to make their way around any way they can, and usually it's not easy.

 So don't think trains, buses or taxis will get you from one side to the other, in basic terms, they won't.

-Welcome to the cold hard facts of Congo travel.
+Welcome to the cold hard facts of DRC travel.

 As the country is vast, the fastest way to travel is by air.
 Unfortunately Congolese planes crash with depressing regularity.